psychemedia/storytelling-notes/peronella.md

 # Peronella

-Tabart's collection of popular stories for the nursery : from the French, Italian, and old English writers by Godwin, William, 1756-1836, Part I
+Tabart's collection of popular stories for the nursery: from the French, Italian, and old English writers by Godwin, William, 1756-1836, Part I

 Publication date 1804